vargasdanny/paleothesis/README.md

 # paleothesis
-Permanent repository for my PhD dissertation "The Atlantic forcing on Ecuadorian Paleorecords: Speleothems and Tree-rings"
+Permanent repository for my Ph.D.
+Dissertation "The Atlantic Forcing on Ecuadorian Paleorecords: Speleothems and Tree-rings"